USEPA/RAQSAPI/cran-comments.Rmd

  - resume using package:goodpractice, goodpractice is now maintained by ropensci
  - code formatting now done using the package:formatr package
  - Mocked unit tests using package:httptest2
- - Many improvements to project documentation thanks to Maria Morresi of ASRC Federal
+ - Many improvements to project documentation thanks to Maria Morresi of ASRC Federal and Cynthia Sthal from the EPA.
+ - Submitted for Ropensci review.

 # cran-comments for RAQSAPI
 ## RAQSAPI 2.0.5